 PUSHBUTTONS: The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 18 stations (six AM, six FM1 and six FM2).
-Just:
+You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:

-- Turn the radio on.
+- 1. Turn the radio on.

 - 2. Press AM/FM to select the band.

-- 3. Tune in the desired station.
+- Tune in the desired station.

-- 4. Press and hold one of the six numbered buttons until SET appears on the display.
-Whenever you press that numbered button, the station you set will return.
+- Press and hold one of the six numbered pushbuttons until SET appears on the display.
+Whenever you press that numbered pushbutton, the station you set will return.

 - 5. Repeat the steps for each pushbutton.